Princeton Summer Theater: Visitor FAQ

 The Hamilton Murray Theater (home to both PST & the student group Theatre Intime) is located in Murray-Dodge Hall, on Princeton University's campus in Princeton, NJ.

-In less specific terms, we're located on-campus in between the University Chapel and the Art Museum.
+In less specific terms, we're located on campus between the University Chapel and the Art Museum.

 Where can I park?